mickaelandrieu/blackfire-workshop/README.md

 by your [Blackfire credentials](https://blackfire.io/my/settings/credentials) (you need to log in).

-* Clone this repository, in `web` folder do "make up"
+* Clone this repository, in `web` folder.
+Execute "make up" in the terminal.
 * Access "http://wp.docker.localhost:8000"
 * The End.